gilzoide/godot-lua-pluginscript/README.md

 ## Design
 Check out the [design article](blog/1-design-en.md) for insight in how this project is being designed.

 ## Goals
-- Provide support for the Lua language in Godot in a way that does not require compiling the engine from scratch
+- Provide support for Lua as a scripting language in Godot in a way that does not require compiling the engine from scratch
 - Be able to seamlessly communicate with any other language supported by Godot, like GDScript, Visual Script and C#, in an idiomatic way
 - Simple script description interface that doesn't need `require`ing anything